vpavlenko/study-music/talks/f0/02_analysis.md

 - Unplayable drum midi tracks is fixed by copy-pasting drum track onto a fresh track in signal.
 Probably, some important setup midi messages are created this way
 - Maybe check ISMIR Slack
 - [Docker installation for cog on Ubuntu](https://docs.docker.com/engine/install/ubuntu/)
+- Can probably use [WaveBeat](https://github.com/csteinmetz1/wavebeat) for downbeat estimation - instead of omnizart beat

 ### Automatic drum transription

 Options: